See how well you suit this job in Career Planner.

 Employed barristers undertake similar activities for one company or client.
 At more senior levels, they may also become involved with the development of legal policy and strategy.

-Barristers also contribute to the collective running and management of chambers, particularly with respect to the recruitment of pupils and other tenants.
+Barristers also contribute to the collective running and management of chambers, particularly with the recruitment of pupils and other tenants.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.